AutoRevive London's 10 tips for keeping your car running over winter.

 As we all know, ice on your windscreen is a regular occurrence in the winter, and no one’s favourite way to start a morning.
 It is important to make sure you don’t start driving until you have full visibility, even when you are in a rush, as otherwise the chance of accidents is far greater and could result in you spending money to repair your car, rather than spending 10 minutes clearing the ice in the first place.
 Make sure you have a scraper and plenty of de-icer in your car ready, which will make the job of clearing the ice much easier.
 Also, use your AC or blowers to speed up the demisting inside the car.

-Unsurprisingly, flat batteries are the most common reason that drivers need breakdown assistance with in the winter (which is something you should consider purchasing if you are planning to doing a lot of long journeys over winter).
+Unsurprisingly, flat batteries are the most common reason that drivers need breakdown assistance within the winter (which is something you should consider purchasing if you are planning to do a lot of long journeys over winter).
 Cold weather makes it harder for your engine to turn over, as well as this, you will be using your heaters and lights more, and this puts extra strain on your battery.
 To help counteract this, make sure that you don’t leave your car unused for long periods of time.
 Your battery is a lot less likely to fail if you make sure there is a regular charge running through it.

 If you think that your battery may be coming to the end of its life, it is extra important in the winter to change it for a new one to save the risk of a breakdown.

 Anti-freeze is used to prevent your engine and radiators from freezing in the winter.
 You should check at least once a week during the winter that the levels of the anti-freeze are at the right levels, to prevent potential damage to your car’s engine or radiators, which can be costly to fix.
-Many car manufacturers fill newer vehicles with longer lasting anti-freeze which cannot be mixed with the traditional solutions.
+Many car manufacturers fill newer vehicles with longer-lasting anti-freeze which cannot be mixed with traditional solutions.
 If you are unsure about what fluid to put into your vehicle, call the team at AutoRevive London to check.

 4. Oil levels